-In the Diorama performances, Fiksdal uses choreography as a lens, through which se alters or interferes with a particular view and its context.
-This choreographic staging is what produces the artificialness or the dioramic aspect to what would otherwise be an ordinary urban and natural landscape.
+In the Diorama performances, Fiksdal uses choreography as a lens, through which she alters or interferes with a particular view and its context.
+The performances reflect on the passing of time, on the slow change in landscape, and scenography as an ecological practice of bodies both human and non-human.

 Concept, choreography: Ingri Fiksdal

 Developed and performed by: Rannei Grenne, Pernille Holden, Harald Beharie, Louis Schou-Hansens and Jeffrey Young

 Outside eye: Venke Sortland

 Co-produced by: Black Box Teater Oslo, BIT Teatergarasjen Bergen and Dansens Hus Oslo